MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/Mya-setup-checklist.md

 ## Assign licenses with the MyAnalytics service plan

 Assign licenses to users, which enables the MyAnalytics service plan for them.
+For more information about which service plans offer which features of MyAnalytics, see [plans and environments for MyAnalytics](../Overview/plans-environments.md).

 [!INCLUDE [Assign licenses with the MyAnalytics service plan](../setup/assign-licenses.md)]